cdotyone/local-stack-lambda-hello/README.md

 ﻿# local-stack-lambda-hello

 ## Credentials
-need to add contents of "credentials" file to your .aws/credentials file.
-In yourt profile folder.
-So for windows c:\user\<your login>/.aws/credentials
+Need to add contents of "credentials" file to your .aws/credentials file.
+In your profile folder.
+So for windows /users/<your login>/.aws/credentials

 ## Dependencies
-need to have docker, python and terraform installed
+Need to have docker, python and terraform installed

 ## Initialization
-in a terminal or powershell from this project folder run:
+In a terminal or powershell from this project folder run:

 ```
 docker-compose up